 Limited features & HubSpot branding

 HubSpot’s free CRM plan is pretty generous, with the ability to add unlimited users and 1M contacts.
-However, if you’re comparing ActiveCampaign and HubSpot, you’re most likely interested in the automation, reporting and analytics features, which you’ll only have access to on the Marketing plan.
+However, if you’re comparing ActiveCampaign and HubSpot, you’re most likely interested in the automation, reporting and analytics features, which you’ll only have access to on the Marketing Starter plan and higher.

-Though ActiveCampaign doesn’t have a free plan, if you compare the two platforms’ paid plans then ActiveCampaign definitely comes out much cheaper.
+Though ActiveCampaign doesn’t have a free plan, if you compare the two platforms’ paid starter plans then they come out similarly.
+It's when you compare the professional plans that things start to look a bit differently.

-HubSpot’s Professional plan will cost you $890/month plus onboarding fees, compared to ActiveCampaign’s $159.
+HubSpot’s Professional plan will cost you $890/month plus onboarding fees ($3,000 one-time payment required), compared to ActiveCampaign’s $187.
 But what’s included and how do the features compare?

 |Live chat & Conversational bots||Yes||Yes|